 - LCpl, rode bicycle to the beach to conduct PT.
 Sustained heat exhaustion and severe sun burn. - PFC, became a heat casualty while returning from a field exercise.
 Body temp rose to 104.6. - LCpl, working in hangar and began cramping and felt pain in chest.
-Suffered from heat stroke. - > Cpl, conducting field exercise, sustained a body temperature of 109.
+Suffered from heat stroke. - > Cpl, conducting field exercise, sustained a 109 body temperature.
 Rushed to hospital for treatment. - LCpl, conducting 3-mile run, lost consciousness.
-Sustained heat stroke with body temp rising to 107. - PFC, hiking with a 75 pound load, fell out with a core temperature of 107.5.
+Sustained heat stroke with body temp rising to 107. - > PFC, hiking with a 75-pound load, fell out with a core temperature of 107.5.
 PFC experienced hallucinations and was unable to walk straight; determined to be severely dehydrated.

-CARRY IDENTIFICATION: Marines are reminded to carry identification (ID card, dog tags) while conducting PT.
-Recent mishaps have occurred with Marines while conducting PT, both on and off base.
-Some of those Marines were not carrying identification and encountered treatment delays.
-To alleviate potential delays ensure your unit and/or emergency contact are readily available, and display any medical, allergy or medicine alerts.
+CARRY IDENTIFICATION: Marines and Sailors are reminded to carry some form of identification (ID card, dog tags, unit) while conducting PT.
+Recent mishaps have occurred with Marines while conducting PT, both on and off base, and they have encountered treatment delays.
+To alleviate potential delays, ensure your unit and/or emergency contact are readily available on your person, and display any medical, allergy, or medicine alerts.
 Let someone know where you are going to conduct PT and your estimated return time.

 RISK MANAGEMENT (RM): Every Marine is responsible for breaking the chain of events that leads to a heat related mishap.
-Incorporate 'In-Depth' or 'Deliberate' planning into summer events, and apply RM to all activities.
+Incorporate 'In-Depth' or 'Deliberate' RM planning into all summer events.
 Exercise discipline in avoiding needless risks and their consequences.
 Use the 'Battle Buddy' system when engaging in outdoor activities.
 Hydrate, rest, make smart decisions and continue to watch out for one another.